cnridley/betterTogetherFitness/README.md

-# Better Together Fitness - developed using Django with Django allauth.
+p# Better Together Fitness - developed using Django with Django allauth.
 # Deployed on AWS using s3 and IAM.

 ##  **Setting up Django and Allauth.**